John Trudell: Loss of family in house fire

 On February 12, 1979, Trudell's wife Tina Manning, their three children and his mother-in-law, Leah Hicks-Manning, died in a suspicious fire at the home of his parents-in-law on the Duck Valley Indian Reservation in Nevada.
 His father-in-law Arthur Manning survived.
 He was a member of the Duck Valley Shoshone Paiute's Tribal Council which was working for treaty rights.
 Opponents included the local tribal police chief and the BIA superintendent, John Artichoker.
 Leah coordinated social services at the reservation.
 Tina had been working for tribal water rights at the Wild Horse Reservoir.
 Opponents of her campaign included officials of the local BIA, Elko County and Nevada state officials, members of the water recreation industry, and local white ranchers.
 Other activists have also speculated whether there was government involvement behind the tragedy.
 The house fire that killed Trudell's family happened within 24 hours of him burning a US flag on the steps of the FBI building in Washington D.C. in protest of the government's treatment of Native Americans and the Sioux Nation.
 Trudell believed that the fire was meant to threaten and silence him and his activist wife.

 Trudell believed that the fire was arson, but the BIA police investigation claimed that it was accidental.
 In numerous interviews, he expressed distrust for the federal government and specifically the FBI.
-The FBI has been implicated in wrongdoing in Pine Ridge and other reservations during this period, which included offering monetary support to Dick Wilson's Guardians of the Oglala Nation (GOONS).
-Essentially the GOONS, paid by Dickie Wilson (who in turn was paid by the FBI), the then Band Council Chief (elected in what many believe was a rigged election), terrorized and murdered traditional Sioux people who spoke out against federal government treatment of American Indian people.